MSena/GetCleanDataCourseProject/CodeBook.md

 So, the task at hands involves writing a script that merges both test and train data to get, for each subject~activity pair measured, the mean and std of a set of variables that I consider to be the ones related to the raw data(as opposed to look for all variables thaT have mean or std in their name).
 This option paves the way or a "neatier" codebook, at least : )

+Please note that the number of columns is not subject of marking.
+It's not wrong to have 6, or 166 columns.
+It depends only on your judgement.
+Please refer to the discussion forum for more on this subject (see David Hood comment on https://class.coursera.org/getdata-011/forum/thread?thread_id=252).

 ##The Data Variables

 The data variables considered in the exercise are then: